selwordamit/ExpenseTracker/README.md

 # 💸 Expense Tracker

 A personal expense tracking app built with **Java** and **Spring Boot**.
-It lets users manage expenses, filter by category or date, and load sample data from JSON.
+It lets users manage expenses, filter by category or date.

-> 🚧 Project is under active development.

 ---